 “When a new MSF project opens, a huge amount of work goes into meeting local people, explaining who we are and why we’re here, and how we can help them,” says Michele.
 “There is so little in the way of humanitarian aid in this region that what we’re doing is totally new for local people.
 As a result, we have to work twice as hard to gain their trust.”

 The 42-bed health centre is jointly run with the Ministry of Health.
-MSF has set up new temporary structures including an emergency room, a pediatric ward, a post-operative care ward, a maternity ward and operating theatre, as well as a triage area, a pharmacy, a lab and four consultation rooms.
+MSF has set up new temporary structures including an emergency room, a paediatrics ward, a post-operative care ward, a maternity ward and operating theatre, as well as a triage area, a pharmacy, a lab and four consultation rooms.
 In late 2015 and early 2016 a new health centre, better adapted to the needs of the population, will be built.
 The organisation is also rehabilitating a local water source for use at the health centre and by the local population.

 MSF has been present in DRC since 1981, providing free, impartial medical care to people across the country.
 In 2014, the organisation’s Congo Emergency Pool (PUC) launched an emergency response in Kama and Kasese, Maniema Province, following a massive influx of displaced people from South Kivu.